-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, discretely presented component units, each major fund, and the aggregate remaining fund information of City of Troy New York (City), as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise City's basic financial statements, and have issued our report thereon dated March 25, 2025.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, discretely presented component units, each major fund, and the aggregate remaining fund information of City of Troy New York (City), as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise City's basic financial statements, and have issued our report thereon dated November 20, 2025.

 Our report includes a reference to other auditors who audited the financial statements of Troy Industrial Development Authority, Troy Local Development Corp., and Troy Capital Resource Corp. which are discretely presented component units, as described in our report on the City's financial statements.
 This report does not include the results of the other auditor's testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
-Our report describes an adverse opinion on governmental activities because the City does not depreciate its capital assets as required by accounting principles generally accepted in the United States.
-Our report describes a qualified opinion on the aggregate discretely presents component units.
+Our report describes an adverse opinion on governmental activities because the City does not depreciate its capital assets and has not reported compensated absences in accordance with applicable guidance as required by accounting principles generally accepted in the United States.
+Our report describes a qualified opinion on the aggregate discretely presented component units.
 All other opinion units had unmodified opinions.